The Quais du Polar professional program

 The "Extras" !

-Meeting with Interpol experts
+– Meeting with Interpol experts

-Guided tour “The book’s metamorphoses”
+– Guided tour “The book’s metamorphoses” – Musée de l’Imprimerie

 The Polar en Séries - Scelf prize

+The Polar en Séries – Scelf prize 2025 promotes the literary production of French-speaking crime fiction by highlighting works for their potential for adaptation into an audiovisual series.
 Created in collaboration with the SCELF – Civil Society of French Language Publishers – this prize is part of Polar Connection’s professional meetings, thus creating an essential bridge between the world of books and audiovisual.

-The Polar en séries prize – Scelf rewards a French-speaking noir novel, thriller, or crime fiction for its intrinsic qualities and its adaptation potential.
+The Polar en Séries – Scelf prize rewards a French-speaking noir novel, thriller, or crime fiction for its intrinsic qualities and its adaptation potential.
 The selected works illustrate literary creation in the polar genre and offer rich perspectives for a series adaptation.

 - Poker (Volumes 1 and 2), by Derrien & Simon Van Liemt, Le Lombard, 2009